Skip to main content

 Each branch can lead to its own sequence of stages.
 This is how you build workflows that adapt to the content or situation they encounter.

-Branching stages must have routing defined for every outcome.
+Branching stages should have routing defined for every outcome.
 An unrouted outcome falls through to the next sequential stage, which may not be the intended behavior.
+You can use a default route as a catch-all for any outcomes not explicitly mapped -- see Default Routing below.

 Looping